There are many new terms to learn while using TradeStops. Below is our glossary.

 - Trailing Stop – A trailing stop is a stop price that is set at a defined percentage below the current market price of the position.

-- Trigger Price – The price at which your alert will trigger, depending on the type of alert.
+- Trigger Price (Stop Loss) – The price at which your alert will trigger, depending on the type of alert.

 - VQ – Volatility Quotient